CS5001-tempname-Team/Senior-Design/Final-Report.md

 The final poster for our Capstone project can be accessed from [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Senior%20Design%20-%20Poster.pdf)

-## User Stories and Design Diagrams

-### User Stories
-_See [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Classwork-Homework/User_Stories.md) to go to the file_

-- User Story #1:
-As an engineer, I want to implement a way to transform natural language requirements into formal language.
-This will be achieved with an automated solution that allows me to see linear temporal logic (LTL) formulas of my natural language processor at the press of a button.
-I will be able to view requirements in predicate form, which eliminates ambiguity.

-- User Story #2:
-As an academic, I want to transform my natural language requirements into a formal language so that I can bridge the gap between my requirements and formal methods.

-- User Story #3:
-As a user, I want to know if there is a better way for my requirements to be integrated into my project so that I can get my product to market faster.

-### Design Diagrams
-_See [this link](https://github.com/NLP-with-GKS/Senior-Design/tree/master/Design_Diagrams) to go to the directory_

 ## Project Tasks and Timeline

 ### Task List, Milestones, and Timetable
 _See [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Timeline%20and%20Matrix.pdf) to go to the file_

 ### Effort Matrix
 _See [this link](https://github.com/NLP-with-GKS/Senior-Design/blob/master/Classwork-Homework/effort-matrix.PNG) to go to the file_